practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 end
 ```

-While this is a subtle change, it lifts up and centralizes the concept of
+Though this is a subtle change, it lifts up and centralizes the concept of
 "email logging" into a single object, rather than mixing helper methods into
 various objects that need that functionality.
-This helps define the borders
+This adjustment helps define the borders
-between distinct concepts within the code, and establishes `EmailLogger` as an
+between distinct concepts within the code and establishes `EmailLogger` as an
 adjustment to the much more general `Logger` object it depends upon.

 The philosophical distinction between these two objects is what matters here.
-A `Logger` has very abstract responsibilities; it must record arbitrary strings
+A `Logger` has very abstract responsibilities: it must record arbitrary strings
-at various levels of severity, and then format and output them to various
+at various levels of severity and then format and output them to various
-streams. `EmailLogger` on the other hand, is extremely concrete in its
+streams. `EmailLogger`, on the other hand, is extremely concrete in its
-responsibilities; it uses a `Logger` to report debugging information about
+responsibilities: it uses a `Logger` to report debugging information about
 an email message.
 The details of how the actual logging happens are hidden from
 `EmailLogger`'s clients, making it easier to treat as a black box.

-Simple designs can also emerge from climbing the latter of abstraction,
+Simple designs can also emerge from climbing the ladder of abstraction,
-i.e. moving from a very specific context to a much more general one.
+that is, moving from a very specific context to a much more general one.
 For
 example, it might not be a bad idea to introduce an object into Newman
-which encapsulates the concept of an email message, but leaves the exact
+that encapsulates the concept of an email message but leaves the exact
 delivery mechanism up to the individual adapters:

 ```ruby